-Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, point to growth picking up in most major economies.
+Composite leading indicators continue to point to growth convergence in most major economies

 English, PDF, 2,836kb

 This Statistics Brief analyses revisions to quarterly GDP growth rates for 18 OECD countries from the fourth quarter of 1994 to the fourth quarter of 20132.
 It looks at the magnitude of the revisions to economic growth and its underlying expenditure components.

 Private consumption, main driver of OECD GDP growth in the first quarter of 2015

 OECD annual inflation up to 0.6% in May 2015